 Have you ever heard the phrase “holistic nutrition” without knowing what it meant?
 Well, it’s a type of wellness that’s focused on eating yourself healthier—and there’s a new type of nutritionist championing it as well.
-To start from the basics, it all begins with eating whole foods, aka ones that you find in nature (sorry, Twinkies and potato chips don’t count).
-Our bodies have evolved over the years to process the food around us in the natural world.
+To start from the basics, it all begins with eating whole foods, i.e. ones that you find in nature (sorry, Twinkies and potato chips don’t count).

 Remember when I cut out processed foods and did a Whole 30 last year?
 Well, it’s because of this that I am a firm believer that eating whole foods makes our bodies run better and gives us more energy (FYI: I’m not a morning person, and I was up at 6:30 a.m. every day ready to go).
 But why do our bodies crave clean eating? “[Foods that are] … not altered, stripped, or refined in any way … our bodies know how to break them down and utilize them for maximum energy and potential,” says Wartman.

 Holistic nutrition is more than a diet—it’s a way of life.
-Anyone who has gone on a “diet” knows that it works for a little, and then it just becomes too limiting (as in, it’s not for the long haul).
+Anyone who has gone on a “diet” knows that it works for a little while, but it's not sustainable.
 “A holistic nutritionist teaches you a holistic model of health by providing not only dietary guidance but lifestyle suggestions too,” says McCarthy.
 (Plus, you’ll never have to consult a food pyramid again.)

 What do you think about these benefits of holistic nutrition?
-Be sure to sound off in the comments.
+Sound off in the comments.